 Building services design & EV charging: 5 common questions answered

-As many countries are introducing new building regulations requiring new or renovated buildings to install EV charging points, it’s vital to understand how EV charging should be considered in building services design.
-We asked our expert Ebad five questions about EV charging solutions, charging stations and load management for real estate.
+As many countries introduce new building regulations requiring new or renovated buildings to install EV chargers, it’s vital to understand how to consider EV charging in building services design.

 Ebad Ali Qureshi has worked at Virta as a Solution Architect since 2022.
 His work mainly involves legal compliance, technical implementation and energy management for EV charging infrastructure.